prabhjotsingh-22/studyabroadfrontend/README.md

 cd studyabroadfrontend

 ### 3. Install dependencies
 Run the following command to install the required dependencies: npm install

 ### 4. Start the development server
 Once the dependencies are installed, start the React development server: npm start
 Your application should now be running at http://localhost:3000/.

+## Usage
+After starting the server, access the landing page at `http://localhost:3000/`.
+The page includes:
+- **Hero Section**: A call-to-action banner with an "Apply Now" button.
+- **Why Study MBBS Abroad**: Benefits of studying MBBS abroad.
+- **Top Countries**: Showcases countries for MBBS programs.
+- **Admission Process & Eligibility**: Lists the steps for applying.
+- **Lead Generation Form**: Collects name, email, phone, and country preference.

+## Form Validation
+The lead form includes client-side validation with the following rules:
+- **Name**: Required.
+- **Email**: Required, must be in a valid email format.
+- **Phone**: Required, must be numeric.
+- **Country Preference**: Required.
+The form displays error messages for invalid inputs and prevents submission until all fields are valid.